 Avoid seizure by coming to a resolution with New York State Tax Collections.
 Seizure is one of the last actions they take.
 A seizure rarely happens if you or your tax attorney are working with them.
 Doing nothing is what usually leads to a seizure.
 If you file a bankruptcy, that also halts the seizure process.

 Resolving NYS Tax Collections Issues

-You can resolve NYS tax debt by way of payment plan, Offer In Compromise, bankruptcy and hardship.
+You can resolve NYS tax debt by way of the payment plan, Offer In Compromise, bankruptcy and hardship.
 The debt is not a forever debt.
 NYS has 20 years to get it in most cases.
 The worst thing you can do is nothing and the best thing you can do is have tax attorneys get you the best result possible.
-For a free consultation with one of our experienced tax attorneys, call us at (888) 515-4829 (4TAX) or go to our Contact Us page for us to call you.
+For a free consultation with one of our experienced tax attorneys, go to our Contact Us page or call us at (888) 515-4829 for us to call you.
 We have handled more NYS tax debt cases than most NY tax attorneys, at a much more affordable rate.